 Why is preventing voles in my landscape important?

-I have Voles in my landscape.
+I have voles in my landscape.
 What else are they doing that I can not see?

-Does Vole King baskets work for Bulbs?
+Do Vole King baskets work for Bulbs?